-Several jurisdictions that have implemented the G20 post-crisis reforms have also adopted additional prudential requirements that may impact SME financing.
-Such examples cited by stakeholders and found in the literature include the capital reduction for SME lending introduced by the CRR/CRD IV in the EU (so-called "SME Supporting Factor", see Box 4), and the stress testing frameworks in the US and other jurisdictions.
+Several jurisdictions that have implemented the G20 post-crisis reforms have also adopted additional regulatory requirements that may impact SME financing.
+Such examples cited by stakeholders and found in the literature include the capital reduction for SME lending introduced by the CRR/CRD IV in the EU (so-called "SME Supporting Factor" or SF, see Box 3); the stress testing frameworks in the US and other jurisdictions; and Anti-Money Laundering and Combating the Financing of Terrorism as well as know-your-customer requirements.

 Some studies and stakeholders note that stress testing requirements may have affected SME lending for the banks subject to the requirements vis-à-vis other banks, but the evidence on overall lending to SMEs is mixed.
 This stems from a perception that stress testing frameworks are particularly punitive for SME lending because of the variables stressed most severely, which typically include unemployment, house prices (a common source of collateral for SMEs) and unsecured lending (which is how many SMEs finance themselves).
 The implicit risk weight assumptions may lead to relatively higher SME loan portfolio losses in stress scenario calculations.
-Two studies for the US indicate that stress-tested banks reduce SME lending,40 however one of them also finds that smaller banks not subject to the stress tests were more willing to lend to SME borrowers so that the aggregate credit supply was not reduced.
+Two studies for the US indicate that stress-tested banks reduce SME lending, 44 however one of them also finds that smaller banks not subject to the stress tests were more willing to lend to SME borrowers so that the aggregate credit supply was not reduced.